-3. The following terms are used in this Standard with the meanings specified:
+- The following terms are used in this Standard with the meanings specified:

-Events after the balance sheet date are those events, favourable and unfavourable, that occur between the balance sheet date and the date when the financial statements are authorised for issue.
-Two types of events can be identified:

-- (a) those that provide evidence of conditions that existed at the balance sheet date (adjusting events after the balance sheet date); and - (b) those that are indicative of conditions that arose after the balance sheet date (non-adjusting events after the balance sheet date). - 4.
-The process involved in authorising the financial statements for issue will vary depending upon the management structure, statutory requirements and procedures followed in preparing and finalising the financial statements. - 5.
-In some cases, an entity is required to submit its financial statements to its shareholders for approval after the financial statements have been issued.
+Events after the reporting period are those events, favourable and unfavourable, that occur between the end of the reporting period and the date when the financial statements are authorised for issue.
+Two types of events can be identified: - (a) those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period); and - (b) those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period). - The process involved in authorising the financial statements for issue will vary depending upon the management structure, statutory requirements and procedures followed in preparing and finalising the financial statements. - In some cases, an entity is required to submit its financial statements to its shareholders for approval after the financial statements have been issued.
 In such cases, the financial statements are authorised for issue on the date of issue, not the date when shareholders approve the financial statements.